kevinolega/callcentertrainingtips/_posts/CC Basics/2019-05-06-basic-requirements.md

 Your English just needs to be good enough for small talk, asking questions, explaining your process, giving directions, and telling short stories.

 Avoid making pronunciation errors like B and V, P and F, and finally, TH sounds.
-We have several exercises on this call center tips website.
+We have several exercises on this website.

 You can check out the top 100 used words in the English Language and check your pronunciation.